 Removing vermiculite insulation can improve indoor air quality and make a home safer and more sellable.
 Replacement with modern, more efficient insulation can also enhance thermal performance and reduce energy costs.

-• How do I know if my insulation contains asbestos?
 Testing by a certified professional is the only way to confirm the presence of asbestos.

-• What are the risks of leaving vermiculite insulation untouched?
 Undisturbed, it may pose minimal risk, but any future home renovations could disturb it and release harmful asbestos fibers.

-• Can I cover vermiculite insulation with new insulation?
-Covering vermiculite is not recommended without professional assessment, as it can disturb the material and release asbestos.
+Covering vermiculite is not recommended without a professional inspection, as it can disturb the material and release asbestos.